 The Child Care Subsidy summary table lists the Child's Name, Subsidy Type, Subsidy Percentage, Subsidised hours per fortnight, the annual cap and withholding amount.

 What happens with the Child Care Subsidy when we move to another centre during the year?

 You should inform your child care service of the date you intend to cease your child's enrolment (note – some services have a minimum notice period to cease regular care bookings – check with your service).
 The child care service should advise Centrelink of the agreed enrolment end date.
-If not, the enrolment will automatically end after eight weeks of non-attendance.
+If not, the enrolment will automatically end after 14 weeks of non-attendance.
 The child care service must not report your child as being absent after the last day they physically attended care.
 You will receive a notification through myGov to confirm when the enrolment ends.